 The good news is that most Americans (67%) think they’re personally going to be ok in the midst of the COVID-19 crisis.
 But not everyone is optimistic about the country’s—or society’s—future.

-One in eight (13%) say they have been having sex with their partner more frequently in recent weeks.
+A recent YouGov poll finds that one in eight (13%) Americans say they have been having sex with their partner more frequently in recent weeks.

 More than one in five Americans (22%) say they would consider having sex with a robot, according to a study conducted by YouGov in February 2020.